All posts

 How do I test interactive MCP App state with sunpeak?

 Use Vitest with @testing-library/react to test state changes in your component.
 Mock useAppState alongside useToolData in your test file.
-For end-to-end tests, Playwright can click buttons and assert that state-dependent UI changes appear correctly inside the inspector iframe.
-Run pnpm test for unit tests and pnpm test:e2e for e2e tests.
+For end-to-end tests, sunpeak testing framework renders your resource in the inspector iframe, where you can click buttons and assert state-dependent UI changes.
+Run pnpm test to execute both unit and e2e tests, and use the cross-host matrix to verify state works on both ChatGPT and Claude runtimes.

 What are common use cases for useAppState in MCP Apps?